 If you were the victim of medical malpractice involving anesthesia or you lost a loved one to improper anesthesia during a surgical procedure in Florida, call Miami anesthesia death, malpractice, and injury attorney Prosper Shaked.
-The Law Offices of Prosper Shaked fight for victims of medical malpractice and other injuries, working to get them the compensation they need.
-For a free legal consultation on your anesthesia malpractice case, call the Law Offices of Prosper Shaked at (305) 694-2676.
+Prosper Shaked Accident Injury Attorneys PA fight for victims of medical malpractice and other injuries, working to get them the compensation they need.
+For a free legal consultation on your anesthesia malpractice case, call the Prosper Shaked Accident Injury Attorneys PA at (305) 694-2676.

 Types of Injuries from Anesthesia

 Anesthesia is used in thousands of medical procedures.
 There are two broad types of anesthesia commonly used for surgery and other medical procedures: local anesthesia, which is used to numb a certain area for a procedure, and general anesthesia, which is used to put the patient to sleep during a procedure.
 Both types of anesthesia use powerful narcotics and other drugs to accomplish the following goals:

 - Stopping patient movement

 - Putting the patient to sleep so they do not see or experience the procedure

 - Stopping the patient from feeling the procedure